GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Simulation studies

-To highlight the effect of the proposed moves and the use of GPs over the terminal nodes, four different, restricted versions of GP-BART are~compared: \begin{enumerate} \item[(\textbf{A})] without any projection moves or GPs (i.e., the standard BART model); \item[(\textbf{B})] without GPs, but with the addition of the two new moves; \item[(\textbf{C})] without the new moves, but with GPs; \item[(\textbf{D})] the standard GP-BART with both rotated splitting rules and GPs. \end{enumerate} We defer the results for the other sample sizes, which lead to similar conclusions, to Appendix \ref{sec::appendix_b} and consider only the most computationally demanding $n=1000$ setting here, for brevity.
-This comparison is summarised~in Figures \ref{fig:surface_paramter_gpbart_1000} and \ref{fig:both_rmse_compare_gpbart_paramter_1000}, in which the letters above are used to distinguish the model versions.
-As before, results based one randomly chosen repetition of the $5$-fold cross-validation are used to construct these plots.
+To highlight the effect of the proposed moves and the use of GPs over the terminal nodes, four different, restricted versions of GP-BART are~compared: \begin{enumerate} \item[(\textbf{A})] without any rotated moves or GPs (i.e., the standard BART model); \item[(\textbf{B})] without GPs, but with the new rotated `grow' and `change' moves; \item[(\textbf{C})] without the new rotated moves, but with GPs; \item[(\textbf{D})] the standard GP-BART with both rotated splitting rules and GPs. \end{enumerate} We defer the results for the other sample sizes, which lead to similar conclusions, to \ref{sec::appendix_c}, along with an evaluation of the acceptance rates for the tree-proposal moves under version (\textbf{D}), and consider only the $n=500$ setting here, for brevity.
+This comparison is summarised~in Figures \ref{fig:surface_paramter_gpbart_500} and \ref{fig:both_rmse_compare_gpbart_paramter_500}, in which the letters above are used to distinguish the model versions.
+As before, results based on one randomly chosen repetition of the $5$-fold cross-validation are used to construct Figure \ref{fig:surface_paramter_gpbart_500}.

-The prediction surface (\textbf{A}) in Figure \ref{fig:surface_paramter_gpbart_1000} suggests BART cannot adequately capture different behaviours in the terminal node regions due to the lack~of smoothness and non-linearity compared with GP-BART.
-Panel (\textbf{B}) and panel (\textbf{C}) both compare reasonably well with (\textbf{D}), which highlights the benefits of the rotated split rules and use of GPS, respectively.
+The prediction surface (\textbf{A}) in Figure \ref{fig:surface_paramter_gpbart_500} suggests BART cannot adequately capture different behaviours in the terminal node regions due to the lack~of smoothness and non-linearity compared with GP-BART.
+Panels (\textbf{B}) and (\textbf{C}) both compare reasonably well with (\textbf{D}), which highlights the benefits of the rotated split rules and use of GPS, respectively.
 However, there is an apparent lack of smoothness in the terminal node regions of (\textbf{B}), and visible blurriness in the areas where the data splits in (\textbf{C}).
 Ultimately, it is evident that combining both innovations in (\textbf{D}) yields the best performance.